Hyxogen/stos/README.md

 ```
 General options:
 ```
-    -h, --help                    Print a this help message and exit --version                     Print version and exit
+    -h, --help                    Print this help message and exit --version                     Print version and exit
     -v                            Increase verbosity of program logs
     -o FILE, --output=FILE        Specify the file to write the anki deck to [default: deck.apkg]